maikvandergaag/msft-extensions/azuredevops/powerbiactions/readme.md

 * Create: Create the Power BI workspace if it does not exist.
 * UpdateAll: Will update all datasets if checked.
 * Dataset: The name of the dataset.
-* Users: The users that should be added as Admin to the workspace (separated by ',')
+* Users: The users that should be added to the workspace (separated by ',')
+* Service Principals: The users that should be added to the workspace (separated by ',')
+* Groups : The group object Id that should be added to the workspace (separated by ',')
 * Datasource type: The datasource type that needs to be changed within the dataset.
 * Old Server: The server value that is specified in the existing connection.
 * New Server: The server value for the new connection.